Steak with Aminos-Lime Butter

 - Bragg's / coconut aminos - 2 to 4 tsp

-- Steak - Season steak with some salt and pepper and tenderize with a fork.
+- Steak - Season with salt and pepper and tenderize with a fork.
 (Can be done up to 1 day ahead)

 - Garlic / Green onions - Slice.
 (Can be done up to 4 days ahead)